luminus-framework/luminus/resources/public/md/migrations.md

 * [Ragtime](https://github.com/weavejester/ragtime) - Ragtime is a Clojure library for migrating structured data.
 It defines a common interface for expressing migrations, much like Ring defines a common interface for expression web applications.
 * [Lobos](https://github.com/budu/lobos) - Lobos is a SQL database schema manipulation and migration library written in Clojure.
 It currently support supports H2, MySQL, PostgreSQL, SQLite and SQL Server.

-In this guide we'll see how to integrate the Lobos migration library into a our project.
+In this guide we'll see how to integrate the Lobos migration library with Luminus.
 Lobos provides a powerful DSL for writing migrations and makes a nice addition to the Korma SQL syntax.

 First, let's generate sample luminus project.